In this YouTube ads tutorial for beginners, you’ll learn how to create a YouTube ads campaign.

 Therefore, we’ll name our campaign ‘Consulting Video’.

-Under the campaign name, you have to select the bid strategy.
+- Under your campaign name, select the bid strategy.

 Step 1: Choose a Bidding Strategy

-The most appropriate bidding strategy for beginners is the ‘Maximum CPV’ strategy (where CPV stands for cost-per-view; it means you’ll pay for each view of your video ad).
+The most appropriate bidding strategy for beginners is the ‘Maximum CPV’ strategy.

-Since beginners don’t know their optimal CPV, this is the perfect bidding strategy to get started with.
+If you’re a beginner and don’t know your optimal Cost-per-view (CPV), this is the perfect bidding strategy to get started with.

 Step 2: Fix a Daily Budget and Duration